leshow/mdt/README.md

 This is a new paragraph.[^1] And I'm going to reference [a link][1].
 Let's do some other stuff:

-> quote me plz senpai
+> quote me plz senpai.
+This line is part
+> of the same quote.

 Oh hai!